shisinbin/character-creator/README.md

 **Workshops are submitted through the course platform.** Commit your changes, push them to your fork, and submit the link by clicking the "Complete lesson" button on the workshop page.

 If you're not comfortable with Git, you can upload a `.zip` file using Dropbox or Google Drive, and paste a link to the public file instead.

+## Note to self

+See 'solution' text in every exercise above.

+I really liked the trick of using negative margins to expand an inner element to take up full width and bottom of its parent element (effectively negating the padding that had been applied) before then applying an internal padding.
+That was pretty cool.